Practice freewriting with the Writing Well

 - Picture the topic in your mind.
 Use your five senses—sight, sound, touch, taste, and smell—to describe details.

 - Ask yourself questions about the subject matter—who? what? when? where? why? how?

 - Use a photograph or magazine picture to jog your thoughts.

 At first this activity may seem difficult.
 You may wonder: How can I write about one thing for five whole minutes?
 Relax!
-Over time you’ll find that it has become more natural to transfer ideas from your head to your paper.
+Over time, you’ll find that it becomes more natural to transfer ideas from your head to the paper.